Finding Light

 - 0 % negative mentions

-The music in the game is praised for its retro style, with standout tracks particularly noted in the future section of the black tower.
-Overall, players find the music enhances their enjoyment of the world and characters in "Finding Light."
+The music in the game is praised for its retro style, particularly excelling in the future section of the black tower.
+Overall, players have found the music to enhance their enjoyment of the world and characters in "Finding Light."

-“The music is retro and really great in some areas, especially in the future section of the Black Tower.”
+“Music is retro and really great in some areas - especially the future section of the black tower.”

 “I've thoroughly enjoyed the world, music, and characters of Finding Light.”